-My selection from the ten track album (available on bandcamp) is the second Bad Habits.
+My selection of the ten tracks is the second – Twin Flame.

-The Forer Effect is a brand new emo trio from the USA.
+Freaks Of The Sea is a sardonic-pop duo from the USA.

 Within the past ten hours their latest track has surfaced, the sardonically named Hypocrite, which finds a lyrical barrage railing against the ‘pop’.
 A song that can’t but help raise a smile for the assuredness and deftness of foot in taking a step outside their own boundaries to use those ‘four chords’ and deliver a track that is as ‘capable’ as anything in the mainstream, whilst simultaneously tearing holes in itself for its own absurdity.